jblocher/mgt6534/README.md

 * Pandas DataFrames (10:20)

 ### Textbooks
+- The free, online PDF [Python course textbook](https://do1.dr-chuck.com/pythonlearn/EN_us/pythonlearn.pdf) by Dr. Chuck is an excellent resource.
 -  *Natural Language Processing with Transformers* by Lewis Tunstall, Leandro von Werra and Thomas Wolf.
 Transformer models for purposes beyond text.
 Transformers are the underlying architecture behind Generative AI, and are based in Deep Learning.
 -  *Python for Data Analysis* by Wes McKinney: More on how to use Python.
 -  *Think Stats* by Allen Downey: More on thinking “statistically” and how to analyze data.